The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 Other functions that read and possibly write external state or usually [Nondeterministic](#determinism).
 For example, functions that retrieve data, like a database record, functions to generate UUIDs, functions that call other processes or systems.

+## Functional Programming

+FP is a design methodology that attempts to formalize the properties of components and their properties, inspired by constructs in mathematics.
+State is maintained in a small set of abstractions, like _Maps_, _Lists_, and _Sets_, with operations that are implemented separately following protocol abstractions exposed by the collections.
+Like mathematical objects and unlike objects in [Object-Oriented Programming](#object-oriented-programming), mutation of state is prohibited; any operation, like adding elements to a collection, creates a new copy.

+FP became popular when concurrent software became more widespread in the 2000s, because the immutable objects lead to far fewer concurrency bugs.

+Contrast with [Object-Oriented Programming](#object-oriented-programming).
+Many programming langauges combine elements of FP and OOP.

 ## Generative AI Model

 A combination of data and code, usually trained on a [Dataset](#dataset), to support [Inference](#inference) of some kind.
 See also [Large Language Model](#large-language-model) and [Multimodal Model](#multimodal-models).